zzpxyx/subplayer/README.md

 - Increase speed: increase the playing speed by 2%.
 Shortcut key "I".
 - Exit: exit the application.
 Shortcut key "ESC".

-Double clicking on the black displaying area will hide and show the buttons.
+Double clicking on the black displaying area will make the window transparent.
+Double click again to restore.
 Shortcut key "H".

 Mouse dragging the black displaying area will move the entire application window.

+## Settings
+A limited set of user settings are supported.
+All user settings should be in the form of `key=value` and put into a file with the name `config.properties` in the same folder as the application's jar file.

+Available user setting keys:

+- `WindowWidth`: width of the application window.
+Default to 80% of the screen width.
+- `WindowHeight`: height of the application window.
+Default to 150 pixels.
+- `WindowXPosition`: horizontal position of the application window.
+Default to 10% of the screen width.
+- `WindowYPosition`: vertical position of the application window.
+Default to screen height minus 150 pixels.
+- `FontSize`: subtitle font size.
+Default to 40 point.

+All numerical values should be set without units like "px" or "pt".

+Note that the default values will make the application window centered at the bottom of the screen.

 ## LICENSE
 See file LICENSE.